JAlcocerT/JAlcocerT/content/blog/tinker-privacy-apps.md

 Lately I was reading this [reddit backup post](https://www.reddit.com/r/DataHoarder/comments/1gsutp5/list_of_free_open_source_and_crossplatform_backup/?chainedPosts=t3_yqonpo)

 1. NextCloud

 2. ProtonDrive

+Fine if you are on windows.

 Unfortunately, there is no official https://github.com/donniedice/protondrive-linux

+But you can get your way around with rclone.

 You also have some static/blob storage: